tim2000/rtfm/Readme.md

 1. Implement players.json where you can defined access rights by character
 2. Background music player - Like samples, but with On/Off capabilities - and a tracking of the curently playing musics
 3. Auto-update Bitwig DrumRack from sample files contains in a directory (ease the curently - manualy done - required steps)
+4. Global config (http port to be used, spam filter time, ...)
 ### WebSever Improvments
 1. Implement HTML Filter by group
 2. Improve CSS